How I Give My Dogs a Daily Pill the No Fuss Way

 I also used the Pate method to get my old dog to take his last leishmaniosis treatment which was Miltefosine in a thick gloppy syrup form.
 Mixing it in with his usual biscuits didn't work, he wouldn´t eat them, but squeezing the dose onto a piece of pate did the trick even though he could see and smell the medication.

 Of course this method works for my dogs but might not work for yours, so just keep trying until you find something your dog will take even when hiding medication, there will be something he or she finds so irresistible you will be able to care for your dog without having to almost wrestle them to the ground in order to administer something they have to have in order to stay healthy.

-A Little About bac2basics The Writer Of This Hub
+A Little About bac2basics—the Writer of This Article

 I am bac2basics or Anne.
 I have kept pet´s all my life, mostly rescued cat´s and abandoned dogs.
 Animals both tame and wild fascinate me and I love to watch their antics.
 Apart from writing about animals I also write hubs on cooking, gardening, psychic phenomena and health issues, you might also come across the odd poem.

 When I first joined Hub pages I was thrilled to win 3 Hub pages awards, and be mentioned in a hub written by another hubber about her favorite writers.
 I was also blown away once when browsing Google analytic´s to see one of my hubs was being read from outer space by someone on the international space station.
 Strange but true.